Skip to main content

 Firstly, take a break to let your body recover, you deserve it.
 Completing a 5k is a major running milestone.

-Here are our favorite next steps to keep your running journey moving forward after your first 5k:
+Here are our favorite next steps to keep your running journey moving forward after your 5k:

-Try going faster: Loyal to the 5k?
+• Try going faster: Loyal to the 5k?
 That’s why we created the 5k improvement plan.
-Now you’ve reached that milestone first 5k, you can stick to what you know and become stronger whilst doing it.
+Stick to what you know and become stronger whilst doing it.

-Try the trails: If you’re up for an adventure, give trail running a go.
-You could start with an off-road parkrun – each parkrun has an online ‘course’ page where you can check out the terrain beforehand.
+• Try the trails: If you’re up for an adventure, give trail running a go.
 Trail running is great for building strength, and it’s less about chasing times and more about enjoying the experience.

 Whatever your running goal, Runna has a plan to help keep you motivated and support you every step of the way.